% find this content helpful

 • Apply the SWOT to your competitors.
 Analyse their own strengths and weaknesses: this way, you'll find gaps in your market.
 Gaps you can fill, that can be opportunities.
 For example, if a competitor has a lame customer service, you know you can turn this into an opportunity.

-• Again, when applying this to your competitors: you can turn this into a competitive landscape matrix, so you can rank and classify your competitors.
+• Again, when applying this to your competitors, you can turn this into a competitive landscape matrix so you can rank and classify your competitors.
 What makes you unique, which ones have the same strengths, weaknesses, etc.

 It might be hard to find these data for your competitors.
 That's what we're doing at Panoramata: automated competitive analysis for you!